 Also, I combined the ant lesson with the lesson on God granting Solomon wisdom.
 I transitioned into the ant lesson by saying "Solomon and ants have something in common!"
 We talked about how one aspect of wisdom can be doing our work with a good attitude and without being told.
 These two lessons worked well together - a Bible lesson then an application to their lives.
 At the end we prayed for wisdom (which I need just as much as the children!)
 Thank you for your wonderful lessons, crafts, and activity ideas!! blessings, Anita Reeves

 Last week our lesson was Consider the Ants – the kids had a ball – for our craft we made Arrnie the Ant and kids loved it, after they made them they were carrying them around and as the parents came to pick up their kids, the kids were showing their parents what the made.
 They are always very excited w/ the lessons I get from this site.
 Thanks so much for a wonder lesson.
 Stacey

 I just wanted to thank you for this series.
 We just finished a 9 month study of these in my Wednesday evening Bible hour, 4 yr - 4th grade.
 We called ourselves "Critters for Christ".

 We even had T-shirts, etc. The kids did great!

+I did want to pass on a few ideas.
+With the printable Bible Verse Cards I didn't use the box.
+Instead I bought those little plastic $.99 photo albums and added the verse card and tab to them every week.
+These were very easy to keep up with and the kids were proud of their book when we finished.
+Also, the kids earned a reward with "critter chow."
+I bought squirrel food and every time they brought their Bibles, learned their memory verse, etc., they got to add a scoop of critter chow to the container.
+When they filled it up they earned a reward.
+The reward was "The Snake Man."
+I hired a man to come and bring his King snakes to share with the kids.
 After the program we had the "Kingsnake" lesson.
 Thanks again for your ideas.
 Kim Richter I run a Wednesday night group that has been using the letters of the alphabet as our curriculum this year and have really enjoyed it.
 One of the really exciting things we have done is made a bulletin board with an ark and each week we add two of that weeks animal.
 It is fun for recapping as well as keeping the kids interest.
 Kim

 I just wanted to tell you what a great lesson the "Consider the Ants" Lesson was.
 My kids loved it!
 I have the 2 to 5 year olds on Wednesday night and we started the ABC series last Wednesday.
 I told them about the ants how God wanted them to be hard workers like the ants.
 The kids really enjoyed making the ants with finger prints.
 We used washable finger paint instead of an ink pad.
 They also thought the ant page with traceable letters were awesome!
 Thanks for all your hard work!